DoctorWkt/CSCvon8/Docs/building_the_CSCvon8.md

 specific location.
 Example commands are:

  + D8000: Dump 16 bytes starting at 0x8000
- + D: Dump 16 byte at the location after the previous dump
+ + D: Dump 16 bytes at the location after the previous dump
  + C8000: Change memory starting at location 0x8000.
 Enter hex pairs separated by spaces, and end with a Z.
  + R8000: Run a program that has been entered and which starts at